jfrancis42/js8net/README.md

 At some point, I anticipate the option of querying one of the many callsign webpages with public APIs (such as qrz.com) for non-USA call info.
 For now, the web interface is somewhat USA-centric.

-### Known Issues (ie, Bugs)
+### Known Issues

-(in process...)

-* Neither the core library nor the GUI properly handle relays.
+#### Bugs to be Fixed

 * The web interface must be run from it's "extraction directory" (ie, it's not yet smart enough to install these files in the right place and run from anywhere).
 * Does not delete old/expired traffic without a browser reload.
 * Javascript does not properly handle exceptions (because I haven't written the code yet to deal with exceptions), and does odd GUI things when there are certain JSON/network failures.
 * Table headers aren't quite right, do not properly reflect CSS intent (I think I'm missing the <tr> in the <thead> section).
 * Timezone in the javascript is hard-coded to Mountain Time (my time zone) because the collector is marking time in local time, not UTC.
+* I taught myself Javascript specifically for this web project using a couple of 10+ year-old books I bought cheap at a used book store on a recent trip.
+In other words, it's my first ever Javascript project.
+So if you notice that the Javascript sucks, that's why.

+#### Features to be Added

+* Add an adjustable parameter for the "close" highlighting (currently fixed at 100mi)
+* Add metric option (for countries who've never sent people to walk around on the moon).
+* Neither the core library nor the GUI properly handle relays.
+* Document the arrl.cty feature.
 * Have to re-load the web page to get the new colors.
 This isn't a bug, but it's something I may or may not change (adds traffic to each transaction).
-* Document the arrl.cty feature.
 * Not all of the flags are 100% correct.
 I think I have all the countries right, but a lot of the territories and islands are still 'xx' (ie, undefined).
 I'll fill these in as I get time.
-* I taught myself Javascript specifically for this web project using a couple of 10+ year-old books I bought cheap at a used book store on a trip to Las Cruces, New Mexico.
-In other words, it's my first ever Javascript project.
-So if you notice that the Javascript sucks, that's why.

 ### Credits

 * The beautiful flag icons are from the project: https://github.com/lipis/flag-icons
 * The country callsign mapping is courtesy of: https://www.country-files.com/category/contest/
 * The SVG icons are from Creative Commons and Font Awesome Free.
+* COAS Book in Las Cruces, NM for being awesome.